HBKEngineering/dokku-ansible/README.md

 Basic usage
 ===========
 1. Do initial set up (see below)
-2. Create a environment specific .yml file e.g. example_vars.yml (you can create as many environments as you want/need, see below for more detail)
+2. Create a regionironment specific .yml file e.g. example_vars.yml (you can create as many regionironments as you want/need, see below for more detail)
-3. Build the AWS infrastructure using build playbook, passing in name of environment:
+3. Build the AWS infrastructure using build playbook, passing in name of regionironment:

   ```
-  ansible-playbook -i inventory/ec2.py build.yml -e "env=example"
+  ansible-playbook -i inventory/ec2.py build.yml -e "region=example"
   ```
 4. Deploy the app to the infrastructure using deploy playbook: